-- CAUTION: Before removing or installing a drive while the system is running, see the documentation for the storage controller card to ensure that the host adapter is configured correctly to support drive removal and insertion. - CAUTION: Combining SAS and SATA drives in the same RAID volume is not supported. - CAUTION: When installing a drive, ensure that the adjacent drives are fully installed.
-Inserting a drive carrier and attempting to lock its handle next to a partially installed carrier can damage the partially installed carrier's shield spring and make it unusable.
+- CAUTION: Combining SAS and SATA drives in the same RAID volume is not supported. - CAUTION: When installing a drive, ensure that the adjacent drives are fully installed.
+Inserting a drive carrier and attempting to lock its handle next to a partially installed carrier can damage the partially installed carrier's shield spring and make it unusable. - NOTE: Ensure that the drive carrier's release handle is in the open position before inserting the carrier into the slot. - 1.

-- i NOTE: Ensure that the drive carrier's release handle is in the open position before inserting the carrier into the slot. - CAUTION: To prevent data loss, ensure that your operating system supports hot-swap drive installation.
-See the documentation supplied with your operating system. - CAUTION: When a replacement hot swappable drive is installed and the system is powered on, the drive automatically begins to rebuild.
-Ensure that the replacement drive is blank or contains data that you wish to overwrite.
-Any data on the replacement drive is immediately lost after the drive is installed. - 1.
 Follow the safety guidelines listed in Safety instructions. - 2.
-Remove the front bezel. - 3.
+Follow the procedure that is listed in Before working inside your system . - 3.
+Remove the air shroud. - 4.
 Remove the drive carrier or remove the drive blank when you want to assemble the drives in to the system.

-- 1. Slide the drive carrier into the drive slot and push until the drive connects with the backplane. - 2.
-Close the drive carrier release handle to lock the drive in place.
+- 1. Align and slide the drive carrier into the drive bay until it clicks into place. - 2.
+Rotate back the HDD cage to the chassis and tighten captive screws on the drive cage.